llpeterson/internetworking/basic-ip.rst

    +------------+-------------+
    | 4          | R3          |
    +------------+-------------+

-Note that it is possible to include the information about directly connected networks in the forwarding table.
-For example, we could label the network interfaces of router R2 as interface 0 for the point-to-point link (network 3) and interface 1 for the Ethernet (network 2).
-Then R2 would have the forwarding table shown in :ref:`Table 2 <tab-ipfwdtab2>`.

 Thus, for any network number that R2 encounters in a packet, it knows pwhat to do.
 Either that network is directly connected to R2, in which